digitalrightswatch/digitalrightswatch.org.au/content/blog/2023-02-20-media-release-privacy-review-report.md

   - privacy

 ---
-After over two years of consultation and review of the Privacy Act, today the Attorney General’s Department has released the final report and over 100 recommendations for reform.
+After over two years of consultation and review of the Privacy Act, today the Attorney General's Department has released the final report and over 100 recommendations for reform.

 As digital technologies become ubiquitous and companies seek to accumulate massive amounts of data for profit, our privacy is constantly under threat.
 The proposals for reform contained in this review are a welcome step towards reclaiming our right to privacy.